tugrulates/blog/research.md

 # Research

+I published professionally and a student.
+My research has revolved around computer vision, computer graphics, video processing and content understanding.
 I want my publications to be available to everyone.
 You can find them here.

-You can find more information about these publications on [Google Scholar](https://scholar.google.com/citations?user=ZdYOsOwAAAAJ).
+You can find more information about these publications on [ResearchGate](https://www.researchgate.net/profile/Tugrul-Ates) and [Google Scholar](https://scholar.google.com/citations?user=ZdYOsOwAAAAJ).

 ## Master's Thesis